ZhiyanFeng/struts-spring-hibernate/README.md

 # struts-spring-hibernate
 This small project is for an interview.
 Asked to finish in a week, finished in 4 days.
-Never used Struts and hibernate before when I took this test.
 The database design is in test.sql.
 The following is the screenshot of the requirement.